 Recognizing your freshman’s unhappiness The experts I reached out to emphasize keeping the lines of communication open, before and after your teen leaves for college.

-Hopefully, you and your new college student spoke about his concerns and expectations before he headed off to his new school.
+Hopefully, you and your new college student spoke about their concerns and expectations before they headed off to their new school.
 Check out my post on advice other parents have shared with their college freshmen.

-The answers to a few of these questions should give you a clue as to whether your freshman is adjusting to his new life or struggling.
-Skyping once in a while, to “see” how your student is doing, doesn’t hurt either.
+The answers to a few of these questions should give you a clue as to whether your freshman is adjusting to their new life or struggling.
+Skyping or FaceTiming once in a while, to “see” how your student is doing, doesn’t hurt either.